viamrobotics/docs/docs/services/motion.md

-### **{"motion_profile": "pseudolinear"}**
+#### **{"motion_profile": "pseudolinear"}**

-This will restrict the path such that it will deviate from the straight-line linear path between start and goal by no more than a certain amount, where that amount is determined as a percentage of the distance from start to goal.
+This restricts the path such that it will deviate from the straight-line linear path between start and goal by no more than a certain amount, where that amount is determined as a percentage of the distance from start to goal.
 Linear and orientation deviation are determined separately, so if a motion has a large linear difference but has identical starting and ending orientations, the motion will hold its orientation constant while allowing some linear deflection.
 This has the following suboption:

 <table>